Skip to main content Skip to footer

 (Image Source)

-An annual income statement should include pre-labeled fields to enter your revenue, cost of goods sold — COGS, expenses, and other income over a 12-month period.
+An annual income statement usually includes fields for revenue, cost of goods sold, operating expenses, other income, taxes, and net income over the reporting year.

 Monthly income statement template